 What is your favorite plant?

 I’m an entomologist, so my focus is on bugs that eat plants.
 Of all the crops that I work on, I would say that strawberries are my favorite.
 They are my favorite thing to eat.
 My kids love them.
 And they are most active during a time of the year when it’s really nice out.
 Strawberry season in North Carolina goes from April to the usually end of June, which is the nicest time of year.
 From a research standpoint, I like all my crops.
-They’re all fun, and they’re exciting in their own way, but if I had to pick one thing to work on, it would probably be strawberries.
+They’re all fun, and they’re exciting in their own way, but if I had to pick one thing to work on, it would be probably strawberries.

 As far as things I don’t work on, we have some really beautiful oak trees in our yard.
-Really big, old trees just make it super livable and pleasant.
+Really big, old trees, just make it super livable and pleasant.

 What is your favorite Howling Cow ice cream flavor?